chvois1/pipeline-go/README.md

 #### Goroutines and Channels

-A goroutine is a function that runs independently of the function that started it. we could explain a goroutine as a function that runs as if it were on its own thread.
+A goroutine is a function that runs independently of the function that started it.
+We could explain a goroutine as a function that runs as if it were on its own thread.
 A channel is a pipeline for sending and receiving data.
 A Channel is like a socket that runs inside a program.
 Channels provide a way for one goroutine to send structured data to another.

 #### Fan Out and Fan In
 Fan out is used when multiple functions read from the same channel.
 The reading will stop only when the channel is closed.
 This characteristic is often used to distribute work amongst a group of workers to parallelize the CPU and I /O.